What are the Keto and Atkins Diets?

 Cancer Feeds on Animal Protein Amino Acids

-A major issue with these Keto animal protein diets is that cancer feeds on “Methionine”.
-This is an amino acid found in many foods but especially found in abundance in animal food products.
+While ketosis can trigger weight loss, unfortunately, it can also lead to ketoacidosis, a state similar to diabetes.
+This can cause dehydration, severe damage to the liver and kidneys, loss of consciousness, and even death.
+Major issue with these Keto animal protein diets is that cancer feeds on “Methionine”.
+This is an amino acid found in many foods, but especially found in abundance in animal food products.
 Dr. Johanna Budwig encouraged a vegetarian type of diet with very little animal protein.
 In addition to avoiding the Keto-like diets, to further help block Methionine, a person with cancer could take 2 capsules of Glycine daily.

 Increased Risk of Heart Attacks and Stroke